 This apology email for something as harmless as sending an additional email accidentally is a nice gesture.
 It makes the brand more human and relatable for making a mistake, and adds to its sincerity because the brand opened up about it.

 This apology email accomplishes its goal without being pushy in trying to win back a lost customer.
 LinkedIn expresses regret for losing their subscription to the Sales Navigator Professional service, explains their current account status, and then offers the option to change their mind.

 Email list segmentation is your secret weapon when it comes to invitation emails.

 As long as you’re sending the right kinds of invitations to the right kinds of people, you’ll leave a positive impression and boost engagement with your brand.
 Create segments based on subscribers’ past behavior.

 Even though this isn’t an event invitation, it does a great job of making something that should be pretty commonplace (a business messaging channel) into something notable worth joining.

-The simplicity and beauty that this social network claims to embody is reflected in this email.
-Short and sweet and black and white works very well for Ello.
+The simplicity and beauty of the Ello platform (a social network of artists and designers) is reflected in this email.
+Short, sweet, and black and white work well for the app’s aesthetic.

 Sign Up for the Chainlink Weekly Newsletter